schoffelen/reproducescript_JOSS/README.md

 This repo is for working on a submission of the reproducescript project for JOSS.

-The submission requirements can be found here: https://joss.readthedocs.io/en/latest/submitting.html and a list of review criteria can be found here https://joss.readthedocs.io/en/latest/review_criteria.html
-To recap, this is required for submission (paper length 250-1000 words):
+The submission requirements can be found here: https://joss.readthedocs.io/en/latest/submitting.html To recap, this is required for submission (paper length 250-1000 words):
 - The software must be open source as per the OSI definition.
 - The software must have an obvious research application.